Dec 17, 2020

-We have many actionable DFM and DFA Guidelines.
+We have many actionable DFM/DFA Guidelines.
 If implemented correctly, they’ll make the transition from design to manufacturing smooth.

 Difference between DFM, DFA, and DFMA

-DFMA is what you get when you combine DFM and DFA.
+DFMA design for manufacturing and assembly is what you get when you combine DFM and DFA.

 As you can see now, the differences between these design approaches have to do with their focal point and the third one (DFMA) is just used to not having to refer to DFM and DFA separately.